 We are The Attic Ends.
 Psychedelic-indie-pop quartet from Brooklyn, New York.
+We've been together for four years and things are now moving faster than ever:

 -As recently as October we were afforded the pleasure of recording at legendary Avatar Studios in New York.
 This will no doubt soon result in the release of some live in the studio material later this year.